Essential Guide for Real Estate CRM Software

 LionDesk

-LionDesk is one of the most well known CRMs for real estate agents and has also become very popular with loan officers.
+LionDesk is a popular pick for value conscious solo agents, valued for its video-email/texting and an included dialer at a reasonable price point (Source: theclose.com).
+It is also one of the most well known CRMs for real estate agents and has also become very popular with loan officers.
 LionDesk is known for its’ combination of powerful follow up features, while still maintaining ease of use all at a reasonable price.
 If you have been putting off investing in a CRM system because you don’t think you can justify the cost, LionDesk is most likely to prove you wrong.

 The CRM functionality solid with LionDesk, but the marketing functionality really shines with LionDesk.
 Their “communications” stack has it all: text, email, snail mail, a dialer feature, auto-responders, drip campaigns, bulk options, and more.